Aesirberserkr/MasterGrimgrin88/README.md

 - 👋 Hi, I’m @AesirBerserkr
-- 👀 I’m interested in some form if cyber security...
+- 👀 I’m interested in some form of cyber security, very new to the idea and unsure of direction as of now.
 - 🌱 I’m currently learning linux
 - 💞️ I’m looking to collaborate on-TBD
 - 📫 How to reach me- 21centuryviking@gmail.com